-The area most affected by the harsh winter season is the cool zone.
-The cool zone is the northern half of the United States.
+The area most affected by the harsh winter season is the cool-season zone.
+The cool-season zone is the northern half of the United States.
 In this area of the country, most lawns contain cool-season grasses.
 These grasses can survive harsh winters better than their counterparts, warm-season grass, which is why they are used on lawns across the northern U.S. Even if you don’t live in the cool zone, your lawn may have cool-season grass!
-If you live in the Transition Zone, in the middle of the United States, and often have cooler temperatures year-round, maybe some snow here and there, you most likely have cool-season grass.
+If you live in the Transition Zone, in the middle of the United States, and often have cooler temperatures year-round, maybe some snow here and there, you could have cool-season grass.

 For those that live in the Transition Zone, you may still be unsure whether you have warm-season or cool-season grass.
 Here are a few of the most common cool-season grasses to help you identify your lawn:

 - Kentucky bluegrass

 What to Know About Cool-Season Grass